-(2) Represents \$97.95 million deposited in the Program Fund to fund Loans to certain 2020B Governmental Units or deposited in the Public Project Revolving Fund to reimburse the Finance Authority for Loans previously made to certain 2020B Governmental Units from the Public Project Revolving Fund, and \$5.46 million held by the City of Rio Rancho outside the Public Project Revolving Fund.
-Includes \$648,302.37 of funds used for capitalized interest, agreement reserves, and a surety policy premium relating to the Loan to the City of Rio Rancho.
-Loan funds have been or will be used to finance or refinance Projects for 2020B Governmental Units and, if applicable, to fund an agreement reserve fund.
-See "APPENDIX A - 2020B GOVERNMENTAL UNITS; LARGEST REPAYMENT OBLIGATIONS."
+(1) Represents amounts deposited in the Program Fund to fund Loans to certain 2021A Governmental Units or deposited in the Public Project Revolving Fund to reimburse the Finance Authority for Loans previously made to certain 2021A Governmental Units from the Public Project Revolving Fund.
+Loan funds have been or will be used to finance or refinance Projects for 2021A Governmental Units and, if applicable, to fund an agreement reserve fund.
+See "APPENDIX A - 2021A GOVERNMENTAL UNITS; LARGEST REPAYMENT OBLIGATIONS."

-&lt;sup>(3) Costs of issuance include Underwriters' discount, legal fees, rating agency fees, Trustee fees, municipal advisor fees, and other miscellaneous costs.
+(2) Costs of issuance include Underwriters' discount, legal fees, rating agency fees, Trustee fees, municipal advisor fees, and other miscellaneous costs.